atlas-runtime/atlas-guides/atlas-pi.md

 # Go to the atlas-client folder
 $ cd $ATLAS_ROOT/atlas-client/
 # edit the `atlas-addresses.txt` with your configuration in format `PORT IP`
-# For the purpose of this demo, we have already deployed a remote worker, ready to handle requests
+# For the purpose of this guide, we have already deployed a remote worker, ready to handle requests
 ```

 ### Math Example script